 Things to Do for the Holidays in Orange County

-In Orange County just south of Los Angeles, Christmas doesn't look wintry like one of those old-fashioned greeting cards.
-Yes, neighborhoods put out their holiday lights displays, but Santa is more likely to arrive on a surfboard than in a sleigh and wearing board shorts, not velvet and fur.
+In Orange County California, Christmas doesn't look wintry like one of those old-fashioned greeting cards.
+Yes, neighborhoods put out their holiday lights displays, but Santa is more likely to arrive on a surfboard than in a sleigh, and he'll be wearing board shorts, not velvet and fur.

 The best decorations in town may be in a theme park.
 And that local Christmas parade?
 It's as likely to happen on water as it is on land.
 It all seems normal to Californians.

-But listening to Christmas music while driving with your windows down in warm sunshine on palm-lined streets is a novelty if you live in a colder climate.
+But listening to Christmas music while driving in an open-top convertible on palm-lined streets is a novelty if you live in a colder climate.
 Instead of feeling disoriented and confused by it all, go to see how Californians find unique ways celebrate.
 And Orange County turns out to be one of the best places in the state to do that.

 This guide will take you through some of the unique Christmas traditions in Orange County, point you toward some over-the-top light displays, and send you to some fun events to enjoy.Continue to 2 of 10 below.